thenatzzz/Qsearch_MSc_Final_project/README.md

    2.2 CIFAR-10
 3. Q-Search: in MAIN folder, to run using MAIN.py
-           : the parametes of Q-Learning can be adjusted in QLEARNING.py such as number of episodes, updating techm 3.1 MNIST
+           : the parametes of Q-Learning can be adjusted in QLEARNING.py such as number of episodes, experience replay updating techniques, number of model to be sampled from, Q-Discount rate, Q-Learning rate, epsilon schedule
+   3.1 MNIST
    3.2 CIFAR-10